seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **KING**
 Are thou so confident? within what space
-Hopest thou my cure?
+Hopest thou my cure? ...

 **HELENA**
+...
 The great'st grace lending grace
 Ere twice the horses of the sun shall bring
 Their fiery torcher his diurnal ring,
+Ere twice in murk and occidental damp
+Moist Hesperus hath quench'd his sleepy lamp,
+Or four and twenty times the pilot's glass
+Hath told the thievish minutes how they pass,
 What is infirm from your sound parts shall fly,
 Health shall live free and sickness freely die.

 **KING**
 Upon thy certainty and confidence
-What darest thou venture?
+What darest thou venture? ...

 **HELENA**
+...
 Tax of impudence,
 A strumpet's boldness, a divulged shame
 Traduced by odious ballads: my maiden's name
 Sear'd otherwise; nay, worse--if worse--extended